dixr/derfalgorithmus/README.md

 ## Building Android APK

-Building an apk can be done with
+Building an APK can be done with
 ```
 flutter build apk --release
 ```